 Continuing south on the inland side of the road is another great kayaking area.
-If the tide is right, from the bridge you can spot a variety of bird life on the sand island that appears in the middle, we saw egrets, spoonbill, a beach stone-curlew and pelicans amongst others.
-Also don’t forget to look up, there’s an osprey nest on a power pylon platform, when we visited a week ago it had two fledgling chicks occasionally showing themselves to call in the parent birds but not yet read to make the jump themselves.
+If the tide is right, from the bridge you can spot a variety of birdlife on the sand island that appears in the middle, we saw egrets, spoonbill, a beach stone-curlew and pelicans amongst others.
+Also, don’t forget to look up, there’s an osprey nest on a power pylon platform, when we visited a week ago it had two fledgling chicks occasionally showing themselves to call in the parent birds but not yet ready to make the jump themselves.

 9. Hastings Point

 Walk along the beach or in the shallow sandy waters of Cudgera creek until the beach becomes rocky and you’ll see plenty of seabirds including possibly the rare little tern as you head towards to surf.
-Either clamber over the rocks checking out the rock pools or climb up on to the headlands for great views out to sea and of the beaches in either direction.
+Either clamber over the rocks to check out the rock pools or climb up onto the headlands for great views out to sea and of the beaches in either direction.

 10. Peppers Resort and Spa

 Located on the beautiful Salt beach you have everything you want within walking distance if you don’t want to drive.
-There’s a restaurant on site and a variety of cafes and restaurants just across the road, plus a convenience and bottle store if you wanted to self cater or grab some snacks.
-The location on Salt beach is stunning, sparkling clean water, surf, a surf-lifesaver patrolled swimming area, and miles of golden sand in both directions.
+There’s a restaurant on-site and a variety of cafes and restaurants just across the road, plus a convenience and bottle store if you wanted to self-cater or grab some snacks.
+The location on Salt beach is stunning, with sparkling clean water, surf, a surf-lifesaver patrolled swimming area and miles of golden sand in both directions.

-Clearly in this photo it’s an early post breakfast swim normally the loungers are full of towels and the pool well used but I couldn’t resist one final dip before we headed off on our last day when we saw it was totally empty!
+Clearly, in this photo it’s an early post-breakfast swim normally the loungers are full of towels and the pool is well used but I couldn’t resist one final dip before we headed off on our last day when we saw it was totally empty!
 This is one very enjoyable pool to cool off and relax in.